ZootHii/JumpLoopUnity3D/README.md

   </p>

 <p align="center">
  <b>NOT COMPLITED</b> <i>Hyper Casual</i> type game.
 Tap to screen to jump over the Cylinder.
 Every 10 points till 30 points your Platform will grow.
-Be careful Cylinder is not always move slow.
+Be careful Cylinder does not always move slow.
  </p>

 <p align="center">